DohmBoyOG/GuiBuilder/README.md

 }
 ```

-A GuiAction necessitating external dependencies can `require()` the needed module within its associated function.
+A GuiAction necessitating an external dependency can `require()` the needed module within its associated function.
 A freshly edited GuiActionInfo.lua module can be hot-swapped into a running GuiBuilder instance by clicking the "Refresh GuiActions" toolbar button.